interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/nominal_behavior.md

 This [`EvaluationConfigurationResource`](../../../resources/netrid/observers.py) defines how to gauge success when observing the injected flights.

+### dss_pool

+If specified, uss_qualifier will act as a Display Provider and check a DSS instance from this [`DSSInstanceResource`](../../../resources/astm/f3411/dss.py) for appropriate identification service areas and then query the corresponding USSs with flights using the same session.

 ## Nominal flight test case

 ### Injection test step